 A dental implant is a prosthetic replacement for a missing tooth.
 Dental implants are made of a titanium alloy and are surgically inserted into the jawbone to support the replacement teeth.

-Dental implants can be placed in most adults, provided the growth of the jaw is complete and they are in good health to undergo a surgical procedure.
+Dental implants can be placed in most adults providing the growth of the jaw is complete and they are in good health to undergo a surgical procedure.
 Anyone who is missing one or more teeth due to injury, disease or tooth decay may be a candidate for dental implants.
-Adequate bone in your jaw is needed to support the implant, however if you have been missing your teeth for many years and the bone has resorbed, bone grafting or augmentation may be required.
+Adequate bone in your jaw is needed to support the implant.
+If you have been missing your teeth for many years and the bone has resorbed, bone grafting or augmentation may be required prior to the dental implant procedure.
 The best candidates have healthy gum tissue that is free of periodontal disease.
-There are some medical conditions such as diabetes and osteoporosis, as well as smoking that may need to be addressed prior to implant treatment.
+There are some medical conditions such as diabetes and osteoporosis,or lifestyle choices such as smoking, that may need to be addressed prior to implant treatment.